SEAR logo

 Architecture

-Just because a Programming Language Exploiter is shown on this architecture diagram does not mean that there is or will be an interface created, maintained, and distributed by the SEAR team for that programming language.
-The interfaces currently maintained and distributed by the SEAR team can be found in the interfaces page.
+Just because a Programming Language Exploiter is shown on this architecture diagram does not mean that there is or will be an interface created, maintained, and distributed by the Mainframe Renewal Project for that programming language.
+The interfaces currently maintained and distributed by the MRP can be found in the interfaces page.

 subgraph s1["C/C++"]